AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 * AEM as a Cloud Service maintains the environment state, and occasionally must restart the migration service for various normal reasons.
 If that service is restarting, it cannot be reached, but is available eventually.
 * It is possible that another process is being run on the instance.
 For example, if [AEM Version Updates](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/aem-version-updates.html) is applying an update, the system may be busy and the migration service regularly unavailable.
 Once that process is done, the start of the ingestion can be attempted again.
 * If an [IP Allowlist has been applied](/help/implementing/cloud-manager/ip-allow-lists/apply-allow-list.md) through Cloud Manager, it blocks Cloud Acceleration Manager from reaching the migration service.
 An IP address cannot be added for ingestions because its address is dynamic.
-Currently, the only solution is to disable the IP allow list while the ingestion is running.
+Currently, the only solution is to disable the IP allow list during the ingestion and indexing process.
 * There may be other reasons that need investigation.
-If the ingestion still continues to fail, contact Adobe Customer Care.
+If the ingestion or indexing continues to fail, contact Adobe Customer Care.

 ### AEM Version Updates and Ingestions